-Following the Conversion, the Board established and adopted a dividend policy which was equivalent, on an annual basis, to the previous distribution policy of the Fund.
-Dividends under this policy are intended to be paid monthly to Shareholders of record on the last business day of each month with actual payments to be made on or about the 15th day of the following month.
+The Board has established and adopted a dividend policy to pay a monthly dividend to Shareholders of record on the last business day of each month with actual payments to be made on or about the 15th day of the following month.

-Shareholders who are non-residents of Canada will be required to pay all withholding taxes payable in respect of any dividends paid by the Company, whether such distributions are in the form of cash or additional Shares.
+Shareholders who are non-residents of Canada are required to pay all withholding taxes payable in respect of any dividends paid by the Company, whether such dividends are in the form of cash or additional Shares.
 Non-residents should consult their own tax advisors regarding the tax consequences of investing in the Shares.
-The amount of any dividends payable by the Company will be at the discretion of the board of directors of the Company and will be evaluated periodically.
+The amount of any dividends payable by the Company is at the discretion of the board of directors of the Company and will be evaluated periodically.
 The Company's dividend policy may be revised subject to business circumstances and depending on, among other things, the Partnership's royalty income, its debt service requirements, restrictions and covenants under the credit facility or other credit arrangements, the satisfaction of applicable solvency tests for the declaration and payment of dividends and other conditions existing for time to time.
-See "Credit Facility"
+See "Credit Facility".

-For 2014, the Company declared dividends of \$17,463,000, or \$0.8004 per Share, compared to distributions of \$16,746,000, or \$0.7675 per Share, in 2013; the payout ratio was 99% for 2014 and was 97% in 2013.
+For 2016, the Company declared dividends of \$20,867,000, or \$0.8476 per Share, compared to distributions of \$19,703,000, or \$0.8155 per Share, in 2015; the payout ratio was 99% for 2016 and was 95% in 2015.

-In January 2014, the Company increased the monthly dividend by 2.6% to \$0.0667 per Share.
-On an annualized basis, the dividend was increased by \$0.02 to \$0.80.
-The previous dividend increase was in June 2013, when the Company increased the monthly dividend by 4% to \$0.065 (\$0.78 annualized) from \$0.0625 (\$0.75 annualized).
-Prior to the September 2013 dividend increase, the Company had increased the dividend in January 2013 by 4.2% to \$0.0625 per share.
+In June 2016, the Company increased the monthly dividend by 2.3% to \$0.0713 per Share (\$0.8556 annualized).
+In 2015, the Company increased the monthly dividend twice.
+First, in April 2015, the Company increased the monthly dividend by 1.95% to \$0.068 per Share (\$0.816 annualized).
+The dividend was increased a second time in November 2015 by 2.5% to \$0.0697 per Share (\$0.836 annualized).

 From July 2005 to June 2008, the Fund increased distributions six times.
 In January 2011, the Fund began paying the new SIFT Tax.
 This corporate income tax required an adjustment to the distribution in January 2011.
 Subsequent to January 2011, the distribution became an eligible dividend as opposed to interest income.
-Since January 2011, the dividend has been increased four times; once in May 2012, again in January 2013 and in June 2013 and finally in January 2014 as depicted in the chart below.
+Since January 2011, the dividend has been increased seven times as depicted in the chart below.